Traditional Economy With Its Characteristics, Pros, Cons, and Examples

 Since traditional economies are small, they aren't as destructive to the environment as developed economies.
 They don't have the capability to produce much beyond their needs.
 That makes them more sustainable than a technology-based economy.

-Traditional economies are vulnerable to changes in nature, especially the weather.
+Traditional economies are exposed to changes in nature, especially the weather.
 For this reason, traditional economies limit population growth.
 When the harvest or hunting is poor, people starve.

 The United States had many aspects of a traditional economy before the Great Depression.
-At the beginning of the 20th century, 60 percent of Americans lived in farming communities.
-Agriculture employed at least 40 percent of the workforce.
-But they used poor farming techniques to meet high demand following World War I. That led to the Dust Bowl once droughts hit.
+At the beginning of the 20th century, more than half of Americans lived in farming communities.
+Agriculture employed at least 40% of the workforce.
+But they used poor farming techniques to meet high demand following World War I. That led to the Dust Bowl once 10 years of droughts hit.

 Before the Civil War, the American South was almost entirely a traditional economy.
 It relied on farming.
 It used a strong network of traditions and culture to guide it.
 These were devastated by the war.